Catholic Schoolhouse Tour 2: Week 10

 Art

 • Last week, your program meeting should have included making three types of columns!
 If you have lots of students in the program, you may have brought home a lot of columns.
 Combine Art and History this week by using those Columns to build a Parthenon.
-You will need some cardboard boxes, paper, scissors and some packing tape or hot glue (and a little ingenuity).
+You will need some cardboard boxes, paper, scissors, and some packing tape or hot glue (and a little ingenuity).
 Check out how Design In Play made paper columns maybe you could make a less accurate one with fewer columns, using the ones you made in Art.

 Music